Emergency Intercom Repairs Melbourne

 How We Fix It

-We verify the RTSP stream URL, check codec compatibility between the intercom firmware and app version, test network bandwidth, and adjust video quality settings to ensure reliable streaming on the available connection.
+We verify the RTSP stream URL, check codec compatibility between the intercom firmware and app version, test network bandwidth, and adjust video quality settings to support reliable streaming on the available connection.

 App Worked — Stopped After Update